 TUG is a not-for-profit organization by, for, and of its members, also representing the interests of TeX users worldwide.
-It is almost entirely member-supported, so if you use any TeX-related programs (TeX, LaTeX, ConTeXt, Metafont, MetaPost, Texinfo, et al.), please consider joining TUG (or any other TeX user group).
+If you use any TeX-related programs (TeX, LaTeX, ConTeXt, Metafont, MetaPost, Texinfo, et al.), please consider joining TUG (or another TeX user group).

 TUG membership benefits include our journal TUGboat (available both in print and online), as well as the TeX software collection (TeX Live, proTeXt, MacTeX, etc.).
-TUG also runs an annual TeX conference.
-(See links at left for more TUG activities.)
+TUG also runs an annual TeX conference, among other activities (see links at left).

-If you are new to TeX and are looking for a system to install, or have questions to ask, click here to get started.
+If you're new to TeX and are looking for a system to install, or have questions to ask, click here to get started.